ardanlabs/gotraining/topics/go/README.md

 * `Ugly`: Leaves places for bugs to hide.
 * `Large`: Ensures incomplete tests.
 * `Slow`: Encourages the use of shortcuts and dirty tricks.

+_"Let's imagine a project that's going to end up with a million lines of code or more.
+The probability of those projects being successful in the United States these days is very low - well under 50%.
+That's debatable. - Tom Love (inventor of Objective C)_

 **Error Handling:**